Increase Your Sales with a WooCommerce Product Comparison Table Plugin

-- Product attributes allow direct comparisons of information such as size and colour (or whatever you like!).
+- Adding product attributes allows for direct comparisons of information such as size and colour (or whatever you like!).
 List each attribute as a column in the comparison table.
 Add each attribute type as a filter above the table, or use the built-in filter widgets.

 - Use WooCommerce custom fields and taxonomies to store extra data about your products and list this as columns in the table.
-This can include extra technical data that you’re not storing elsewhere.
+This can include additional technical data that you’re not storing elsewhere.

-The default WooCommerce comparison table includes standard add to cart buttons.
+The default WooCommerce comparison table includes standard “add to cart” buttons.
 If you prefer, you can replace these with checkboxes so that customers can add multiple products to the cart at once.
-Or if you don’t want customers to purchase from the comparison table, then you can remove the add to cart column.

 WordPress guru Chris Lema quite rightly pointed out that: “No one wants to see that one product is better than another only to add it to a cart or go to the details page of the product and find out it’s out of stock and won’t be available for weeks.“